lingui/js-lingui/docs/tutorials/react.rst

       <a onClick={markAsRead}>mark them</a> as read.
    </p>

 Nothing special here.
-Again, we just need to wrap content in :component:`Trans`
+Again, we just need to wrap the content in :component:`Trans`
 component:

 .. code-block:: jsx